cubos/sdkgen/language.md

     string?      // Maybe a string
     bool[]?      // Maybe a bool array

-## Classes
+## Types

 Custom types can be created with a collection of fields.
 Each field have a name and a type.
-A class name starts with a upper case letter.
+A type name starts with a upper case letter.
 The field syntax is `name: type`.
-The class name can then be used as a type anywhere.
+The type name can then be used as a type anywhere.

 For example:

-    class Message {
+    type Message {
         date: date
         author: User
         mentions: User[]